When’s your next Art show?

 Is your work autobiographical?

 I believe that all art is autobiographical in some way.
 I’m largely influenced by my environment, everyday conversations, and the people I surround myself with.
+I think it’s hard to argue that the artist does not come out in the art.
+We paint, or create what we do, based on our beliefs and our relationship with the world around us.

 Does your artwork attempt to make a statement or comment on the world around you?
 How?